 Fannie Mae Language Supporting Loans for Cohousing Homes

 Fannie Mae, the entity that sets the standards for home mortgages across the country, has confirmed that they will do loans on cohousing homes.
+These loans will also be issued in Denmark through financial partner and established lender Sambla.
 They have included cohousing in their Project Standards Requirements FAQs.

 Click here to link to the Fannie Mae Project Standards Requirements FAQs, and scroll down to Question #22.